-Basis of Accounting - The Company is assumed to maintain its accounting and financial records according to the accrual basis of accounting.

-Cash - Cash includes cash on hand and cash on deposit held by one financial institution.

-Restricted Cash - Restricted cash includes Security Deposits received from current residents and refundable priority deposits (the "Priority Deposit") received from future residents, which are held in accordance with statute, law, or regulation of the federal, state, and local government.
-The Priority Deposit shall be applied to the Security Deposit paid by the Resident upon execution of a Residency and Care Agreement.

-Related-Party Transactions - The principal members of the Company and other entities, which they own or with which they are associated, are considered related parties.
-Management monitors cash flow at each related party entity and transfers cash on an as-needed basis.

-Statutory Operating Reserve - North Carolina General Statute section 58-64-33, requires licensed CCRC to maintain an operating reserve equal to 50 percent (50%) of the total projected operating costs (adjusted for non-cash items) in a given year.
-If a CCRC maintains a combined independent and assisted living occupancy in excess of 90 percent (90%), the operating reserve amount required equals 25 percent (25%) of projected operating expenses (adjusted for non-cash items).
+- (a) Basis of Accounting The Company is assumed to maintain its accounting and financial records according to the accrual basis of accounting. - (b) Principles of Combination The combined financial statements include the accounts of SouthPark PROPCO and Barclay at SouthPark, which are owned and controlled by the members of the limited liability companies, and Barclay Senior Living who provides management services.
+All significant inter-company accounts and transactions have been eliminated, including right-of-use assets and right-of-use lease liability amounts.
+The combined projected financial statements do not and are not intended to represent the activity of a legal entity. - (c) Cash Cash includes cash on hand and cash on deposit held by one financial institution. - (d) Restricted Cash Restricted cash is comprised of refundable priority deposits (the "Priority Deposit") received from future residents, which are held in accordance with statue, law, or regulation of the federal, state, and local government.
+The Priority Deposit shall be applied to the security deposit paid by the resident upon execution of a Residency and Care Agreement. - (e) Related-Party Transactions The principal members of the Company and other entities, which they own or with which they are associated, are considered related parties.
+Management monitors cash flow at each related party entity and transfers cash on an asneeded basis. - (f) Statutory Operating Reserve North Carolina General Statute section 58-64-33, requires licensed CCRCs to maintain an operating reserve equal to 50 percent of the total projected operating expenses (adjusted for non-cash items) in a given year.
+If a CCRC maintains a combined independent and assisted living occupancy in excess of 90 percent, the operating reserve amount required equals 25 percent of projected operating expenses (adjusted for non-cash items).
 The reserve may be funded by cash, invested cash, or investment grade securities.
-Management assumes that the statutory operating reserve shall be funded by an irrevocable standby letter of credit from a financial institution.
-At December 31, 2022, the amount of the letter of credit was \$10,105,000.
-Management is to fund a \$500,000 operating reserve, at its discretion, to provide additional liquidity for Community operations.

-Lease Accounting - The Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Lease Accounting Standard in February 2016.
-ASU 2016-02 requires all leases with lease terms over twelve months to be capitalized as a right-of-use asset and lease liability on the balance sheet at the date of lease commencement.
+In order to meet the North Carolina General Statues operating reserve requirements, the Company maintains an irrevocable standby letter of credit from a financial institution.
+At December 31, 2024, the amount of the letter of credit was \$12,453,000.
+Management is to fund a \$500,000 operating reserve, at its discretion, to provide additional liquidity for Community's operations. - (g) Lease Accounting ASU 2016-02 requires all leases with lease terms over twelve months to be capitalized as a right-of-use asset and lease liability on the balance sheet at the date of lease commencement.
 Leases are to be classified as either finance or operating.
 This distinction shall be relevant for the pattern of expense recognition in the statement of operations.
-Upon combining the Company's financial statements, all material lease transactions occurring during the projection period were recognized as internal lease transfers and eliminated from the financial presentation.
+Upon combining the Company's financial statements, material lease transactions occurring during the projection period are recognized as internal lease transfers and eliminated from the financial presentation.